SAP/ui5-tooling/docs/updates/migrate-v3.md

 ## Changes to Dependency Configuration

 !!! info
-    ✅ The **`ui5.dependencies` package.json configuration** becomes obsolete and is ignored in UI5 Tooling v3.
+    ✅ The **`ui5.dependencies` package.json configuration** becomes obsolete and is ignored in UI5 CLI v3.

     Configuration like the following is not needed anymore: